Connect Windows audio apps together, routing audio signals between them!

 Driver-based solution

-VAC contains Windows WDM/KS virtual device driver that creates virtual audio devices.
+The app contains a Windows WDM/KS virtual device driver that creates virtual audio devices.
 This driver is a kernel-mode module and needs to be installed with administrator rights.
-Being a WDM/KS filter, VAC represents the lowest-level audio layer in Windows.
+Being a WDM/KS filter, it represents the lowest-level audio layer in Windows.
 It can be effectively used by any upper-level layer (KS-aware applications, WASAPI, MME or DirectSound subsystems, ASIO wrappers, and so on).

 Comprehensive user manual